 What Happens If You Are Suspected of Domestic Violence in Colorado

-At the same time, another process starts: a mandatory protective order.
+At the same time, another process starts: a mandatory protection order.
 This will be issued even if the victim in the case does not want a restraining order, or if the charge was false.
 And if the court finds that the facts of the case support a charge of domestic violence, the prosecutor will generally have to seek an enhancement, even if the victim refuses to cooperate.

 As a consequence, if you are convicted of a crime involving domestic violence, the court can impose additional sanctions.
 These may include mandatory domestic violence treatment, a prohibition on owning a firearm, a restraining order, and being put on the Colorado restraining order registry.